Sustaining the Mission

 The curriculum is organized under six core theological areas:

 - Justice and Morality

 - Methods/Vocational Formation

 Sustaining the Mission has been developed by the Cardinal Stritch University Saint Clare Center for the Office for Schools.

 For more information about the Sustaining the Mission program, contact Michael Taylor at firstname.lastname@example.org.

-If you missed your school's second Sustaining the Mission in-service day this year, you can register here for the May 11th make-up session.
+If you missed your school's first Sustaining the Mission in-service day this year, you can register here for the January 25th make-up session.